Polynomials for Crystal Frameworks and the Rigid Unit Mode Spectrum: Determinations of RUM spectra.

-The RUM spectrum of a simple crystal framework $(\C, \T)$ in three dimensions often contains or consists of a union of a finite number of points, lines and planes of wave vectors ${\bf k}$.
-In this case and in the order $N$ case, with $\Omega(\C)=\bT^3$, we say that $\Omega(\C)$ is \textit{standard}.
-Otherwise we say that the RUM spectrum is \textit{exotic}.
-(In view of the arithmetic subtlety alluded to in Remark \ref{r:flopdense} one should view these terms as working definitions adequate for our discussion.)
-We shall see, for example, that the following basic crystal frameworks have standard RUM spectrum: the grid frameworks $\C_{\bZ^d}$ in $\bR^d$, the kagome framework, the kagome net framework in $\bR^3$, and the octahedron net framework $\C_{{\rm OCT}}$ associated with perovskites and which may be viewed as a three-dimensional analogue of the squares framework $\C_{\rm sq}$.

-The infinitesimal flex perspective that we have been pursuing can enable the prediction of lines and planes in the RUM spectrum, even without the computation of the rank degeneracies of $\Phi_\C(z)$, as we now indicate.
+The rigid unit mode spectrum is now determined for a variety of basic crystal frameworks.
+Also we emphasise an infinitesimal flex method for the identification of lines and planes of wave vectors.
+The spectrum is of standard type (in the sense given in the remarks in Section 5) for the frameworks $\C_{\bZ^d}, \C_{\rm sq}, \C_{\rm star}, \C_{\rm kag}, \C_{\rm Knet}, \C_{\rm Oct}$ and $ \C_{\rm SOD}$, while for the 2D zeolite $\C_{\rm oct}$ it is a union of four closed curves.

-Consider, for example, the basic grid framework $\C_{\bZ^2}$ in the plane, as indicated in Section 2 but re-orientated so that the vertices are the points with integer coordinates and the translation group is that for integer translations.
-(The motif has a single vertex, $F_v=\{p_\kappa\}$, and two edges.)
+Consider once again the basic grid framework $\C_{\bZ^2}$ in the plane with motif consisting of a single vertex, $F_v=\{p_\kappa\}$, and two edges.
 Examining all edges it becomes evident that there exists an infinitesimal flex $u$ supported on the $x$-axis, with $u_{\kappa,(k_1,0)}=(1,0)$ for all $k_1\in\bZ$.
-Using all the parallel translates $T_{(0,k_2)}u$ of $u$, we may define the periodic-modulo-phase displacement $v$ given by
+Using all the parallel translates $T_{(0,k_2)}u$ of $u$, we may define a phase-periodic velocity vector $v$ in $\K_{atom}$,